JetS3t Synchronize

 Options, Options

-This sections describes the Synchronize options in more detail.
+This sections describes some of the Synchronize options in more detail.

 noaction: Synchronize will not perform any action, and will not upload or download any files, but it will print reports and summaries as if it was run normally.
 This option is very useful for checking what actions a Synchronize command will perform before running the command for real.